Siti Adiyati: Gerakan Seni Rupa Baru (GSRB), 1975–79

-With the help of art critic Sanento Yuliman, Siti Adiyati and the ASRI cohort involved in Black December came together with ASRI graduate Martoyo Hartoyo, and like-minded ITB students Bachtiar Zainul, Pandu Sudewo, Prayinto, and Jim Supangkat to organise what was initially called the New Art Group (Kelompok Seni Rupa Baru).
-They would stage four exhibitions from August 1975 to October 1979, three of which took place at the Taman Ismail Marzuki Cultural Center (TIM).
+With the help of art critic Sanento Yuliman, Siti Adiyati and the ASRI cohort involved in Black December came together with ASRI graduate Martoyo Hartoyo and like-minded ITB students Bachtiar Zainul, Pandu Sudewo, Prayinto, and Jim Supangkat.
+Together, they organised what was initially called the Kelompok Seni Rupa Baru (New Art Group).
+They staged four exhibitions from August 1975 to October 1979, three of which took place at the Taman Ismail Marzuki Cultural Center (TIM).

 They would not call themselves GSRB until their final exhibition in 1979, which was when the group also published their manifesto, Five Lines of Attack of the New Indonesian Art Movement (Lima Jurus Gebrakan Gerakan Seni Rupa Baru).
 After gaining and losing members, GSRB would consist of 28 individuals by the final exhibition.
-Siti Adiyati was thus active member of GSRB, organising and showing work across this period of activity.

 Art

 Dolonan (Toys), 1977

-In her 1977 installation, Dolonan (Toys), Siti Ardyati appropriates the iconography of wayang, often discussed as a court tradition and a form of 'high' culture.
+In her 1977 installation, Dolonan (Toys), Siti Ardyati takes from the iconography of wayang, often discussed as a court tradition and a form of 'high' culture.
 In contrast to courtly wayang kulit, which features lamb-skin leather puppets that are ornately painted on one side, Siti Adiyati's installation featured small wayang figures made of plastic, alongside other ornamental objects used as toys for children.
 These materials were hung from or attached to a standing cuboid structure made of four wooden planks and rows of white fabric attached around them.
-Such materials serve to dissolve the boundaries of 'high' and 'low' culture, situating court traditions within the realm of the everyday, as a form that is not immune to commodification for mass consumption and tourist trade, or being instrumentalised in official constructions of national culture.
+Such materials dissolved the boundaries of 'high' and 'low' culture, situating court traditions within the realm of the everyday.
+It revealed how tradition is not immune to commodification for mass consumption and tourist trade, with tradition often used in official constructions of national culture.

 Siti Adiyati argued that the younger generation no longer related to the glorified past of Javanese court traditions, and that artists should engage with such histories in relation to their own experiences.
 Correspondingly, the work engages with the notion of 'tradition' by complicating its associations with 'high' culture, emphasising how wayang and its narratives have continually been represented and remediated through Indonesian popular culture, such comic books, cartoons, and television and radio.